 After sharing results with eighteen Salish Sea tribes and First Nations, Hahn will submit a scientific article with nine authors (including her committee members and colleagues from NOAA, WDFW, WDOH, UC Davis, and The SeaDoc Society) to Total Science of the Environment.
 Hahn is currently in process with sharing results.

-Jenny holds a BS and now an MA from the Huxley College of Environmental Studies, Western Washington University, and a BA in writing and ecology from WWU's Fairhaven College, at which time she studied with Pulitzer-prize author Annie Dillard and worked at Audubon magazine.
+Jenny holds a BS and now an MA from WWU's College of the Environmental, Western Washington University, and a BA in writing and ecology from WWU's Fairhaven College, at which time she studied with Pulitzer-prize author Annie Dillard and worked at Audubon magazine.
 She later founded her own kayak and natural history company, and leads tours in Washington, Canada, Alaska, Baja Mexico, and the Galapagos.
 Her first book Spirited Waters: Soloing South through the Inside Passage won the Barbara Savage Miles from Nowhere award for adventure narrative writing in 2001.
 In 2003, on behalf of the Washington Commission for the Humanities Inquiring Mind lecture series, she traveled across Washington State speaking and serving up wild edibles for her lecture, "Feasting on Flotsam: Eating between Tides, Fields, and Forest as Cuisine, Culture, and Ecology."
 Currently she is an adjunct professor at Western Washington University's Fairhaven College teaching courses on northwest wild food.
 Her love of foraging inspired her latest titles with Mountaineers Books, Pacific Feast and Pacific Coast Foraging Guide.

 Master of Arts, Rehabilitation Counseling